TritonVM/triton-vm/specification/src/program-attestation.md

 This is useful for recursive verification: since the program digest is both part of the proof that is being verified _and_ accessible during execution, the two can be checked for equality _at runtime_.
 This way, the recursive verifier can know whether it is actually recursing, or whether it is verifying a proof for some other program.
+After all, the hash digest of the verifier program cannot be hardcoded into the verifier program, because that would be a circular dependency.

 ---